 Multiple Faucet Use and Small Pipes:

 With more people wanting multiple bathrooms and other water sources in their homes, this inevitably leads to more than one shower or tap being utilized simultaneously.
-Naturally, using many outlets at the same time will continue to decrease water pressure down the road, even if you don’t have an expansion in your mains water pipe’s capacity that delivers water to your property.
+Naturally, using many outlets at the same time will continue to decrease the pressure down the road, even if you don’t have an expansion in your mains water pipe’s capacity that delivers water to your property.

 Partially Shut Valves: